Indiana-class battleship: Armament

 The eight 8-inch guns were mounted in pairs in four wing turrets placed on the superstructure.
 Their arc of fire, although big on paper, was in reality limited.
 Adjacent gun positions and superstructure would be damaged by their muzzle blast if the gun was trained alongside it, a defect also suffered by the 13-inch guns.
 The smaller 6-inch guns were mounted in twin wing casemates midships on the main deck level, with a 6-pounder in between.
 The other Hotchkiss 6-pounders lined the superstructure and bridge decks.
 Four of the 1-pounders were placed in hull casemates at the bow and stern of the ship and two more in the fighting tops of the masts.
 In 1908, all the 6-inch and most of the lighter guns were removed to compensate for the counterweights added to the main battery and because ammunition supply for the guns was considered problematic.
 A year later, twelve 3 in/50-caliber single-purpose guns were added midships and in the fighting tops.

 Sources conflict on the number of torpedo tubes originally included in the ships, but it is clear they were located on the berth deck and had above-water ports located on the extreme front and aft and midships.
 Located too close to the waterline to allow use while moving and vulnerable to gunfire when opened, they were considered useless and were quickly reduced in number, and removed entirely before 1908.

-In 1918 there was an proposal to modify the three Indiana-class ships to carry a single 98-caliber 9 in gun built by lining down a 50-caliber 14 in gun to that size.
+In 1918 there was a proposal to modify the three Indiana-class ships to carry a single 98-caliber 9 in gun built by lining down a 50-caliber 14 in gun to that size.
 Preliminary design of the turret for the gun was completed in October for service in mid-1919, but the end of the war the following month caused the program to be converted into a test program for long-range guns.
 The Bureau of Ordnance decided to first test a 7 in gun lined down to 3 inches as a proof of concept, but those tests did not commence until 1922.